 Photo from left to right (Charlene Mercure (Treasurer), Mr. Dan Hill (Superintendent), Dr. Edward Miller (Vice President), Mr. Joel Hively, Mrs. Melissa Wellman (President), Mr. Douglas Dattilio, Mr. Jon Preston Straney, and Student Board Member Miss.
 Ashleigh Hodge)

 The Crestview Board of Education encourages school staff and interested citizens of the school district to attend its meetings.
-Regular meetings are held on the second Wednesday of each month, at 7:00 P.M. in the music suite at Crestview High School.
+Regular meetings are held on the second Wednesday of each month, at 6:00 P.M.

 What Is the Board of Education

 Crestview, like all other schools in Ohio, is governed by a Board of Education of elected citizens.
 Crestview's Board of Education is charged by Ohio law to set policies and develop rules and regulations which guarantee that Crestview offers the best possible education for our students.
 Each Board member is elected to a four (4) year term in office.
 The Board annually elects a President and Vice President from their membership.

 What does the Board of Education do?

 The Crestview Board of Education represents you, the citizens and taxpayers of our district, in establishing a sound educational philosophy, developing responsible financial plans and spending practices, encouraging quality instruction, and offering an appropriate curriculum.
 The Board sets goals and guidelines which provide leadership and direction to meet the educational needs of the community.